qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 In case the input is a polygon layer, common boundaries of adjacent polygons being dissolved will get erased.
-If enabled, the optional "Keep disjoint features separate" setting will cause disjoint features and parts to be exported as separate features (instead of parts of a single multipart feature).
+If enabled, the optional "Keep disjoint features separate" setting will cause features and parts that do not overlap or touch to be exported as separate feature (instead of parts of a single multipart feature).

 The resulting attribute table will have the same fields as the input layer.